daegalus/csrd/content.en/03-rules/03-fantasy-rules-module.md

 ### Common Trap Poisons

-{{< hint warning >}}
+> [!WARNING]

-* **Blindness:** The poison blinds the creature if they fail a defense roll.
+> * **Blindness:** The poison blinds the creature if they fail a defense roll.
 Typical durations are one minute, ten minutes, and one hour.
-* **Choking:** The poison makes the creature choke and cough if they fail a defense roll.
+> * **Choking:** The poison makes the creature choke and cough if they fail a defense roll.
 Typical durations are one minute, ten minutes, and one hour.
 Severe versions of choking poison might make a creature start to suffocate.
-* **Damage Track:** The poison moves the creature down one step on the damage track if they fail a defense roll.
+> * **Damage Track:** The poison moves the creature down one step on the damage track if they fail a defense roll.
-* **Debilitating:** The poison hinders all of the creature's actions by one or two steps if they fail a defense roll.
+> * **Debilitating:** The poison hinders all of the creature's actions by one or two steps if they fail a defense roll.
 (Some poisons may affect only certain kinds of actions, such as Speed defense rolls or Might-based tasks.)
 Typical durations are ten minutes, one hour, and ten hours.
-* **Instant Damage:** The poison inflicts damage (Might, Speed, or Intellect) one time if the creature fails a defense roll.
+> * **Instant Damage:** The poison inflicts damage (Might, Speed, or Intellect) one time if the creature fails a defense roll.
-* **Ongoing Damage:** The poison inflicts damage (Might, Speed, or Intellect) immediately.
+> * **Ongoing Damage:** The poison inflicts damage (Might, Speed, or Intellect) immediately.
 When a certain amount of time has passed (such as every round or every minute), it inflicts damage again if the creature fails its defense roll.
 The ongoing damage usually ends on its own (such as after five additional rounds of damage) or after the creature makes a defense roll against it.
 Usually the ongoing damage is a much smaller amount than the initial damage, such as 1 point every round.
-* **Paralysis:** The poison prevents the creature from taking any physical actions if they fail a defense roll (this might leave them standing in place like a statue, or make them go limp and collapse to the floor).
+> * **Paralysis:** The poison prevents the creature from taking any physical actions if they fail a defense roll (this might leave them standing in place like a statue, or make them go limp and collapse to the floor).
 Typical durations are ten minutes, one hour, and ten hours.
-* **Sleep:** The poison knocks the creature unconscious if they fail a defense roll.
+> * **Sleep:** The poison knocks the creature unconscious if they fail a defense roll.
 Typical durations are ten minutes, one hour, and ten hours.
 The poison might also make the creature groggy, hindering all actions for an additional amount of time equal to how long the unconsciousness would have lasted (for example, knocking out a creature for an hour and then making them groggy for an hour, even if they're awakened early).

-{{< /hint >}}

 {{< hint danger >}} Arrow --- 4 (12) {{< /hint >}}